1923–24 Colby Mules men's ice hockey season: Season

 The final week of the season began with a third encounter with Bates.
-At the August Carnival, Colby desperately tried to get one over on the Garnet but the third time was no the charm for the Mules.
+At the August Carnival, Colby desperately tried to get one over on the Garnet but the third time was not the charm for the Mules.
 Playing as well as they had in the previous match, Colby could not overcome the superior teamwork from Bates and Vale's lone goal was the only marker the team could conjure up.
 Fagerstrom gave a decent performance in goal but it was not enough and the Mules were bested for the third time, leaving no doubt as to which team was superior.
 Two days later, the team returned home for the rematch with Bowdoin.
 Fagerstrom was much better in the season finale, turning aside every Polar Bear shot in the first two periods and allowing just one on the night.
 Unfortunately, the offense gave their goaltender very little support and the only goal came from McGowan with just 90 seconds left in regulation.
 Colby was ready to play overtime, however, Bowdoin had to decline so that they could make the 6:28 train back to Brunswick.
 Colby had to accept the draw, leaving them with a three-way tie for second with both Maine and Bowdoin for the year.

 Joseph P. Gorham served as team manager.